YusufKaramuk1/01_pfsense-firewall-lab/README.md

 This lab demonstrates that:

-Even when all inbound ports appear filtered,

-- Internal network positioning
-- Layer-2 visibility
-- Local access paths

-can still allow interaction between hosts on the same network.

-Firewall filtering alone does not fully eliminate internal network interaction risks.
+Even when inbound scanning indicates fully filtered ports, internal network positioning and Layer-2 visibility can still enable meaningful interaction paths, including SMB-based access and file validation under certain conditions.

-A layered security approach is recommended, including:
+A layered defensive approach is required, including:

-- Network segmentation
-- Host hardening
+- Segmentation and internal ACLs
+- Strict share and credential controls
-- Lateral movement monitoring
+- Monitoring for lateral movement
-- Access control enforcement
+- Endpoint hardening and logging

 ---

-**End of Lab**